rebuy-de/compose-navigation/README.md

 # Compose Navigation with Ease from Everywhere

 In this guide, I will explain how I have managed to use Compose Navigation seamlessly throughout our app.
-From view models and services to screens, and all of that type safe.
+From view models and services to screens, and all of those type-safe.

 If you haven't familiarized yourself with Compose Navigation, it's crucial to read the original [documentation](https://developer.android.com/jetpack/compose/navigation) first.